soumendrak/hashnode/cldtstvjg000e09jzb209buhp.md

 *June 2021,* Telephonic Chime (like Skype) call

-My first round of discussion was with a system development engineer who has been working for amazon for more than 2 years.
+My first round of discussion was with a system development engineer who has worked for amazon for over two years.
 She has asked me questions on the followings:

-* We discussed my experiences in UI tools, Python, Network Automation script writing, Auditing, Infrastructure automation and AWS Cloud.
+* We discussed my experiences in UI tools, Python, Network Automation script writing, Auditing, Infrastructure automation, and AWS Cloud.

 * Context Manager and in which case will you be using a context manager and in which case a decorator; excellent question.